 In the fall of 2018, the law division at Minneapolis-based U.S. Bank held its first preferred panel conference, where Chosy side counsel spend convened, and attorneys from firms such as Faegre Baker Daniels, Davis Wright Tremaine, and Greenberg Traurig discussed what they're doing to help clients with innovation and technology.

-"[We're] moving away from the law firm memos of old and really communicating information in the way that clients want it and need it," Chosy says.
+"[We're] moving away from the law firm memos of old and really communi-